Lea M.

 Well…voilà.

 I made a bubble chart for that purpose.
-As you hover over the bubbles, you’ll see the information of that postcode district (best viewed on a PC browser for full functionality).
+As you hover over the bubbles, you’ll see the information (bubble size: number of tube stations, colour: crime rate) of that postcode district (best viewed on a PC browser for full functionality).

 Yes, frustrated by my unrewarding flat search, I spent my Christmas holiday (yes, really) extracting data from various APIs and websites - crime rates, tube stations, commute times, median rent - and turning it into an interactive Plotly bubble graph.